 For more information, you can:

-- refer to this documentation (see the table of contents on the left of this page)
+- refer to this documentation (see the table of contents in the sidebar)

 - refer to the online video manual

-- watch the videos available on the X-Particles web site and on our Vimeo site
+- watch the videos available on the X-Particles web site and on our YouTube site

 - try the sample files provided on our site and dissect them to see how they work